MickWest/sitrec/docs/CustomModels.md

 ### Built-in Models

 There are also some built-in models.
-To use them, change the mode from "geomtery" to "model" and select a model from the drop-down.
+To use them, change the mode from "geometry" to "model" and select a model from the drop-down.

 ![model-drop-down-with-f-15.jpg](docimages/model-drop-down-with-f-15.jpg)